Anything you want!

 How do I find an internship?

 - Students are responsible for finding an internship that appeals to them.
-We post internship opportunities on this page, but you can also find them through Handshake and word of mouth, or develop your own.
+We post internship opportunities on this page and you can also find them through Handshake, word of mouth, or develop your own through networking.

 - Call the organization or business you want to work at and make an appointment to discuss a possible internship.

 - Work with your supervisor to determine your job description, your personal learning objectives, and your student obligations.
-This information is detailed in the Student Internship Application.
+Note this is detailed in the Student Internship Application and specifically, in the Internship Guidelines.

 How do I register for SPCM 387?

-- Download and fill out all information on pages 2-4 of the Student Internship Application.
+1. Carefully review the Internship Guidelines.
+Download and type in all information on all pages of the Student Internship Application and complete the Liability Waiver form.
 Signatures are required.

 - Fulfill course prerequisites